At a glance

-What is natural sciences?
+What is Natural Sciences?

 How will I study?

 A variety of teaching formats are used including lectures, seminars, problem classes, workshops, practical laboratory sessions and fieldwork using state-of-the-art facilities and equipment.
 The subjects involved in Natural Sciences are Archaeology; Biological Sciences; Chemistry; Environmental Science; Geography; Maths; Physics and Psychology.
-All subjects use a research-led approach to teaching so that students are learning about the latests developments from staff who are involved in cutting-edge research.
+All subjects use a research-led approach to teaching so that students are learning about the latest developments from staff who are involved in cutting-edge research.